-

 Objectives

-Students will be empowered through: - Understanding the importance of the scientific study of social phenomena and their complexity, in particular, in organizations, - The identification and knowledge of some intervention instruments within the organizational scope, - The development of individual skills (e.g. initiative, creativity, cooperation, communication and reinforcement of the complexity of the cognitive matrix), - The development of group work skills and the analysis of social phenomena, - Increase your ability to act in organizations and society, - Strengthen the exercise of active individual and collective citizenship, - Raise awareness of the ethical, social and environmental issues that currently pervade the Communication and Information Society/Knowledge Society.
+Students will be empowered through: - Understanding the importance of the scientific study of social phenomena and their complexity, in particular, in organizations, - The identification and knowledge of some intervention instruments within the organizational scope, - The development of individual skills (e.g. initiative, creativity, cooperation, communication and reinforcement of the complexity of the cognitive matrix), - The development of group work skills and the analysis of social phenomena, - Increase your ability to act in organizations and society, - Strengthen the exercise of active individual and collective citizenship, - Raise awareness of the ethical, social and environmental issues that currently pervade the Communication and Digital Society.

 -